marijnh/Eloquent-JavaScript/04_data.md

 {{index [string, methods], "slice method", "indexOf method", [string, searching]}}

 But these types do have built-in properties.
 Every string value has a number of methods.
-Some very useful ones are `slice` and `indexOf`, which resemble the array methods of the same name.
+Some very useful ones are `slice` and `indexOf`, which resemble the array methods of the same name:

 ```
 console.log("coconuts".slice(4, 7));